 If you’re after a jam-packed city break where you absorb large amounts of culture, Norfolk isn’t for you.
 If, however, you quite fancy a rural retreat with long coastal walks and wildlife, there’s no better place.
-Surprise, surprise — much of the activity here revolves around the water, from boating on the Broads to seal spotting in the North Sea.
+For short breaks in Norfolk, surprise, surprise — much of the activity here revolves around the water, from boating on the Broads to seal spotting in the North Sea.
 Stay in one of our hotels in Norfolk for a weekend exploring the great outdoors.
 With this much open-air activity, there’s guaranteed to be a car full of sleeping children on the way home.

 Book hotels in Norfolk